nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

 ## Background

-As part of the ElasticSearch removal efforts, Cumulus API endpoints which previously query ElasticSearch are being updated to query RDS instead.
+As part of the ElasticSearch removal efforts, Cumulus API endpoints which previously queried ElasticSearch are being updated to query RDS instead.
 New database indexes are required to make RDS queries more efficient.

 The updates will be automatically created as part of the bootstrap lambda function on deployment of the data-persistence module.